The Secret To Streak-Free Glass Cleaning

 It’s fast as well as simple.
 Plus this cleaning method uses no purchased-just-to-be-thrown-away paper towels.
 Heck I haven’t purchased paper towels in over a decade.

-And the glass cleaner in my repurposed spray bottle is super-cheap homemade & non-toxic – Just vinegar & water!
+The glass cleaner in my repurposed spray bottle is super-cheap homemade & non-toxic:

 How many cleaners can you say are so safe they’re actually edible?
-My glass cleaner is!
+My homemade glass cleaner is!
 HA!

 And there’s no waste.
 Now that my glass cleaning chore is complete I’ll take the wadded newspaper and toss it in my composter.